Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 These insights will allow you to make informed decisions and organize your content in a way that makes sense to your audience.

-Empathize with users
+3. Empathize and connect with your users

 Card sorting provides you with a glimpse into the perspective of your user.
 You can learn how people understand different concepts or ideas, and how they feel about them.